-- o The average age of employees Citywide is 47.6 years old.
+- The average age of employees Citywide is 47.6 years old.
 For the three largest departments, the average age is as follows:

 - Public Health 48.4

 - MTA-Municipal Railway 49.8

 - Police 43.6

-- o The average age among employees by department ranges from 34.3 in the Taxi Commission to 53.2 in the Rent Stabilization Board.
+- The average age among employees by department ranges from 34.3 in the Taxi Commission to 53.2 in the Rent Stabilization Board.

 - The average length of service (LOS) Citywide for employees is 13.2.
 For the three largest departments, the average length of service is a follows:

 - Public Health 13.2

 - MTA-Municipal Railway 13.5

 - Police 15.1

-- Office of Economic & Workforce Development to 17 in the War Memorial.
+- The average length of service among employees by department ranges from 3.3 in the Office of Economic & Workforce Development to 17 in the War Memorial.